A-New-BellHope/bellhopcuda/README.md

 This is a single codebase which can be built as multithreaded C++ code for your CPU, or as CUDA code for your NVIDIA GPU. **You can use the CPU version (bellhopcxx) even if you don't have an NVIDIA GPU.**

+### What platforms does this run on?

+`bellhopcxx` is compatible with all platforms (Linux, Windows, Mac), and `bellhopcuda` is compatible with all platforms which support CUDA (Linux and Windows).

 ### Why should I use `bellhopcxx` / `bellhopcuda` instead of `BELLHOP`?